gdcc/dataverse-ansible/README.md

   * Site-specific and therefore not activated in the default configuration
   * `$ systemctl {start|stop|restart|status} shibd`

+## IQSS' Sample Data
+The role will populate the Dataverse instance with sample data from [IQSS' Sample Data repo][dataverse-sample-data] if run with the `dataverse.sampledata.enabled` group variable is set to `true`.
+You may fork this repo and provide your own sampledata by setting the `dataverse.sampledata.repo` group variable.

-## Sample Data
+## Custom Sample Data
-The role will, if desired, populate the Dataverse instance with sample data, and when simply enabled via the dataverse.sampledata.enabled group variable, will create a handful of dataverses, datasets, and users.
+The role will, if desired, populate the Dataverse instance with custom sample data, and when simply enabled via the dataverse.custom_sampledata.enabled group variable will create a handful of dataverses, datasets, and users.
 It will also upload a few small sample files snagged from the Dataverse repository's test subdirectory.

-You may, however, supply your own sample data by modifying and/or creating JSON files and/or shell scripts (*.sh) in the appropriate directories:
+You may supply your own sample data by modifying and/or creating JSON files and/or shell scripts (*.sh) in the appropriate directories:

 	tests/sampledata/dataverses: JSON
 	tests/sampledata/users: JSON + shell script(s) to create users